 Pokémon Go takes the modern path to success.
 They enabled their users.
 What is it that has led it to become the most downloaded game in the app store with over 5% of worldwide users on android installing it in the first 2 weeks?
 The marketing model.
 When we look at competing games in the app…

 A recent study of the use of aerial video in real estate advertising showed some trends in what is breaking through the white noise and reaching consumers effectively.
-A study of listings and web analytics by the NCDMO, a group of marketing professionals working exclusively in the real estate field found that listings with video and specifically aerial view videos received 128% more time on page than those without.
+A study of listings and web analytics by the NCDMO, a group of marketing professionals working exclusively in the real estate field found that listings with video and specifically aerial view videos received 128% more time on page than those without – this is how to sell a house quickly.

 Marketing has always been a race to present the consumer with something that will make them slow down and absorb the message.
 In the recent challenge of achieving successful delivery of a new homes values, aerial video has been clearly the most effective.